nilesuan/node-orm-paging/README.md

 This plugin adds a pagination helper function for [ORM](http://dresende.github.io/node-orm2).

+This is [jnduan's](https://github.com/jnduan/node-orm-paging) fix of [node-orm-paging](https://github.com/dresende/node-orm-paging).
+I'm putting it up as a package because [dresende](https://github.com/dresende) has been inactive and hadn't merged the pull request.

 ## Dependencies

 Of course you need `orm` to use it.
 Other than that, no more dependencies.